 Stump grinding refers to the removal of a tree stump without removing the roots from the ground.
 Rather than digging up the stump, specialized heavy machinery (stump grinder) is used to grind the stump down to ground level, a few inches deep.

-When you hire a professional tree service, stump grinding is a lot easier and doesn’t require as much effort as stump removal, and the risk of damage to your party is much lower.
-One major downfall of stump grinding is that the roots are left behind, and there’s a chance that they could continue growing and spread throughout the rest of your yard.
-Additionally, stump grinding can take a while.
-Depending on the size of the tree stump, it can take weeks to complete the process.
+When you hire a professional tree service, stump grinding is a lot easier and doesn’t require as much effort as stump removal, and the risk of damage to your property is much lower.

 On the plus side, with stump removal, you won’t have to worry about any renegade roots growing and taking over your yard.
-On the downside, it’s a much more complex process than stump grinding, and depending on the extent of the root system, there’s a chance that your property could sustain some damage.
+On the downside, it’s a much more complex and expensive process than stump grinding.
+Depending on the extent of the root system, there’s also a chance that your property could sustain some damage.

 Stump Grinding vs Stump Removal: Pros and Cons